 In terms of supporting our global community, we have provided, aqua filters, water survival kits, shelter boxes and financial aid where it has been needed.
 We are proud of the projects that we have facilitated ourselves.
-Members of the club have visited West Africa, Sri Lanka and India and have given their service in the name of our club.
+Members of the club have visited West Africa, Sri Lanka, India and Cambodia and have given their service in the name of our club.
 Two of the members so far have taken part in polio immunization, one in Africa and the other in India.
 Recently our global reach has extended further, when we supported projects in Afghanistan and South Africa.

 We are keen supporters of Rotary's own charity, the Rotary Foundation and you can learn about the Rotary Foundation on this website.
 Since 1988, Rotary International has been eradicating polio from the world.
 We remain at the forefront of this challenge.
 In 2014,to commemorate our tenth anniversary, we planted 1000 trees to raise funds for our End Polio Now campaign.
 Today we have our own polio wood and we continue to look after it and replant trees.

 We do numerous projects that support young people.
 We sponsor two Rotakids groups (for Rotarians under 12) who are based in Lanchester EP school and Red Rose Primary School, Chester-le-Street.
 We sponsor RYLA (Rotary Youth Leadership Award) candidates each year.
 RYLA is a week long residential course for young people aimed at developing their teamwork and leadership skills.Again,you can learn about Rotakids and RYLA here.